lmcinnes/umap/README.rst

 non-metric distance functions such as *cosine distance* and *correlation distance*.
 You can finally embed word vectors properly using cosine distance!

+Fifth, UMAP supports adding new points to an existing embedding via the standard sklearn ``transform`` method.
+This means that UMAP can be used as a preprocessing transformer in sklearn pipelines.

+Sixth, UMAP supports supervised and semi-supervised dimension reduction.
+This means that if you have label information that you wish to use as extra information for dimension reduction (even if it is just partial labelling) you can do that -- as simply as providing it as the ``y`` parameter in the fit method.

-Finally UMAP has solid theoretical foundations in manifold learning (paper forthcoming).
-This both justifies the approach and allows for further extensions that will soon be added to the library (embedding dataframes, semi-supervised dimension reduction, etc.).
+Finally UMAP has solid theoretical foundations in manifold learning (see `our paper on ArXiv <https://arxiv.org/abs/1802.03426>`_).
+This both justifies the approach and allows for further extensions that will soon be added to the library (embedding dataframes etc.).

 ------------------------
 Performance and Examples